 The number of supplies needed for a puppy can be overwhelming.
 Some people want to go all out in buying things for their new puppies.
 Others want only the bare essentials.
-Every puppy needs a food and water bowl, a collar and leash, a brush, nail clippers, shampoo, and a place to sleep.
+Every puppy needs a food and water bowl, a collar, a leash, a brush, nail clippers, shampoo, and a place to sleep.
 We also think a crate and a pen are essential.
 Most families will find many of the other supplies listed below helpful as well.
 Below is a discussion of the things that we recommend.

 Keep in mind that I strongly encourage people to not keep puppies or dogs in collars except when needed.
-I have a breeder friend who recently lost a dog as his collar got caught in the fence and he strangled.
-Many years ago, we had a 15 year old miniature schnauzer in a collar with tags.
-She was on my deck.
-Her tag fell in between the slats, got caught, and pinned her there.
-Fortunately we were right there with her to take the collar off, but if she had been alone, she could have strangled herself.
+I have a breeder friend who recently lost a dog when his collar got caught in the fence and he strangled.
+Many years ago, we had a 15-year-old miniature schnauzer in a collar with tags.
+She was sleeping on my deck when her tag fell in between the slats, got caught, and pinned her there.
+Fortunately, we were right there with her to take the collar off.
+However, if she had been alone, she could have strangled herself.
 One of our puppies who went to another family got her collar tangled up with another dog’s collar while playing and the other dog almost strangled when the two collars became intertwined.
 Fortunately, this person was with the dogs also.
-Another breeder friend had a similar thing happen with two dogs getting tangled with each other.
+A different breeder friend had two dogs who got their collars tangled together.
 She had to do CPR to save one of her dogs.
 I know a lot of people leave collars on 24/7 but I’ve seen the dangers so we only have colors on our dogs when we are with them.

 If you don’t get the results you need with a martingale and your puppy is still pulling on walks when he/she is over 5 months, many all-positive trainers suggest a gentle leader.
 They do work but in spite of the name gentle and in spite of the fact that they are heavily marketed by positive trainers, my dogs hated them.
 Also, I’ve heard that orthopedic specialists are starting to find neck problems in some dogs that have been using them.
 A couple of my dogs would cower and roll over when they’d see the gentle leader.
 ALL of my dogs prefer any other type of collar but the Gentle Leader, even a prong collar but if you’d like to give the Gentle Leader a try, here is the link: PetSafe Gentle Leader.
 They do come highly recommended by other positive trainers.

 If you prefer a plastic prong collar, here is a good one: StarMark Training Collar.
 This collar doesn’t look as intimidating as a metal prong collar.
-The corrections from this collar are a little smaller than from a regular prong but are plenty strong enough for a Golden Retriever.
+The corrections from this collar are a little smaller than from a regular prong but are strong enough for a Golden Retriever.
 This collar is a good choice for a dog that is pulling on the leash.
 The principle behind it is the same as a regular prong collar but it is called simply a training collar.